frankframework/angular-components/README.md

 # Angular Components

-A collection of reusable (small) components based on the new proposed Frank!Doc designs.
+A collection of reusable components designed for use in Frank!Framework projects, based on new proposed FF!Doc designs.

 ![frank-framework-github-banner](banner.png)